diogotcorreia/master-thesis/docs/content/ch02-background.typ

+#import "../utils/global-imports.typ": codly

-= Background <bg>
+= Background and Root Causes <bg>

-This chapter provides background on code-reuse attacks in multiple programming languages, followed by a brief explanation of relevant Python internals.
+This chapter provides background on code-reuse attacks in multiple programming languages, followed by a brief explanation of relevant Python internals and the results of a literature review on causes and consequences of class pollution in Python.
 Given that very little research has been done on this topic -- there is only a blog post @pp-python-blog and two works @pp-python @pp-python-prevention that go over mostly the same content -- there are currently no state-of-the-art tools that can detect Python class